AvvyB/blender-multi-user/README.md

 ## Current development statut

-Actually, not all datablock are supported for replication over the wire.
+Currently, not all datablock are supported for replication over the wire.
 The following list summarizes the status for each ones.

 | Name       |       Statut       |  Comment   |
 | ---------- | :----------------: | :--------: |